This guide walks you through a basic example of test splitting in CircleCI. Test splitting helps speed up your pipelines.

 build-and-test job to define the number of parallel test runs, where the test suites are located, and how tests should be split (in this case, by timing).

 To get started, you need to get the sample app building as a project on CircleCI.
 If you are using GitHub the steps are slightly different depending on whether you have a GitHub OAuth app or CircleCI GitHub App integration.
 To find out which integration you have, see the GitHub App integration page.

 If you downloaded a local copy of the code repository, carry out the following steps in your text editor to modify

 .circleci/config.yml.
-Alternatively, you may edit the project’s configuration in the CircleCI web app by selecting a branch, and then clicking the Edit Config button.
+Alternatively, if you are using GitHub or Bitbucket, you may edit the project’s configuration in the CircleCI web app by selecting a branch, and then clicking Edit Config.

 build-and-testjob, after the